7 Cooperative Principles

 5 Education, Training & Information

-Education and training for members, elected representatives (directors/trustees) CEO’s, and employees help the effectively contribute to the development of cooperatives.
-Communications about the nature and benefits of cooperatives particularly with the general public and opinion leaders, helps boost cooperative.
+Education and training for members, elected representatives (directors/trustees) CEO’s, and employees help to effectively contribute to the development of cooperatives.
+Communications about the nature and benefits of cooperatives particularly with the general public and opinion leaders help boost cooperatives.

 6 Cooperation among cooperatives